polyledger/lattice/README.md

 |---------|----|-------|-----------|
 |`filename`|string|`'output'`|Optional.
 A filename for the market data|
 |`path`|string|none|Optional.
 The path to a directory where the output file will be saved.
 If unspecified, the file will be saved in the current working directory.|

+to_list()

+- Outputs market data to an in-memory list.
+The column headers are time, low, high, open, close, volume.
+Use this method at your own risk.

 ## Development